 This forest flavor blend practically begs to be the flavor base of a wild mushroom soup or bisque.
 I think it is equally home in a French petite lentil soup.
 I like the blend smeared into butter and slathered on a roast chicken.
 A few pinches into the eggs for a sautéed mushroom filled omelet is divine breakfast.
 Combined with a bit of fresh goat cheese, it elevates the humble farm cheese to a chevre fit for the forest fairy queen herself.
 Frankly, I love to just mix about a generous half teaspoon with a pinch of salt and a mugful of hot water for a deeply nourishing sipping broth (simmering with bone broth might make this even better).
 This forest flavor mix is intriguing and earthy, speaks to my Pacific NW experiences.

 Forest Flavor Mix: Herb & Spice Blend Recipe

 - 2 tablespoons dried mugwort

 - 1 tablespoon whole juniper berries

-Using a spice/coffee grinder, mortar and pestle, or a bullet style blender, blend the nettle, mugwort and juniper berries to a fine powder.
-Mix thoroughly with granulated garlic and shitake powder.
+- Using a spice/coffee grinder, mortar and pestle, or a bullet style blender, blend the nettle, mugwort and juniper berries to a fine powder.
+Mix thoroughly with granulated garlic and shiitake powder.
 Transfer to a tightly lidded jar and store out of direct sunlight.